 If you already have crowns and restorations prior to your teeth whitening procedure, then you can expect unevenly-colored teeth afterwards, as crowns and other corrective materials never respond to teeth whitening.

 Myth 4: Whitening toothpastes are same

 Some whitening toothpastes and gels contain chemical agents that can remove additional stains from your teeth effectively.
 They contain hydrogen peroxide to lighten the color of the teeth.
 While these whitening toothpastes can lighten the teeth color by about one shade, prescription teeth whitening conducted in our office can make your teeth three to eight shades lighter.

 Myth 5: Baking Soda is a Safe Teeth Whitening Solution

 Baking soda is not an ideal whitening treatment.
 It may whiten your teeth and remove plaque or stains, but it can possibly trigger your oral health problems.

 These are just some of the many teeth whitening myths that are making the rounds.
-To make sure you’re getting the facts right, visit or ask us for any consultation before starting any whitening treatment on your own.
+To make sure you’re getting the facts right, visit or ask teeth whitening near me for any consultation before starting any whitening treatment on your own.